 Although today we remember Anthony Baines primarily for his work on woodwind and brass instruments, the Anthony Baines Archive contains unpublished musical research covering a wide range of topics and periods: from European woodwind to Chinese strings, and from the Middle Ages to the modern day.
 The archive also includes reproductions of art works featuring musical instruments and correspondence relating to Baines’s publications and research.
 In addition, the archive contains glimpses into Anthony Baines’s life, including his botanical notes and drawings, his war records, and compositions and arrangements written and performed in the Chieti prisoner-of-war camp.

-A full illustrated catalogue of the collection is available to pre-order now.
-Details to follow.
+A full illustrated catalogue of the collection is available to buy here.